 The red wolf (Canis rufus) is one of the world’s most endangered wild canids.
 Once common throughout the southeastern United States, red wolf populations were decimated by the 1960s due to intensive predator control programs and loss of habitat.
 A remnant population of red wolves was found along the Gulf coast of Texas and Louisiana.
 After being declared an endangered species in 1973, efforts were initiated to locate and capture as many wild red wolves as possible.
 Of the 17 remaining wolves captured by biologists, 14 became the founders of a successful captive breeding program.
 Consequently, the United States Fish and Wildlife Service (USFWS) declared red wolves extinct in the wild in 1980.

 By 1987, enough red wolves were bred in captivity to begin a restoration program to return the species to a portion of their traditional range in the southeast United States.
 For over two decades the USFWS has been restoring red wolves to the Alligator River National Wildlife Refuge in northeastern North Carolina.
 And in 2004, the WCC joined the recovery effort via its acceptance into the Red Wolf Species Survival Plan and has played a critical role in preserving and protecting these imperiled species through carefully managed breeding and reintroduction.
-To date, the WCC has welcomed two red wolf litters (2010 and 2014) and a single red wolf from the WCC has been given the extraordinary opportunity to resume his rightful place on the wild landscape.
-As of the start of 2019, the WCC is home to 20 red wolves.
+To date, the WCC has welcomed four red wolf litters (2010, 2015, and two in 2018) and a single red wolf from the WCC has been given the extraordinary opportunity to resume his rightful place on the wild landscape.
+As of the start of 2020, the WCC is home to 20 red wolves.
 18 of our resident red wolves occupy enclosures in the WCC's Endangered Species Facility.
 These enclosures are private and secluded, and the wolves are not on exhibit for the public.The WCC’s two other red wolves reside on exhibit in the Red Wolf Exhibit which opened in October of 2009.
 For the first time ever visitors to the WCC are given the opportunity to see this rare and elusive species.

 Only 11 Known Red Wolves Are Left; What Happens Next